Sometimes your plans change and you need to cancel your notice and stick around. Here's how to do that.

 - NOTE: there is no fee charged if your notice to vacate was issued well ahead of the due date, and you withdraw that notice more than two full calendar months prior to your lease expiring

-This amount is due the next month after your request is submitting, and it must be paid on the same date as your rent is due.
+This amount is due up front, and Revolution cannot approve your request before it is paid.
 This is in addition to any rent increase, month-to-month rent and fees, and other fees that you may owe for the renewal or extension.
 Once you've requested the cancel your notice and we have approved it, there is no turning back.
 At that point, you're locked in for at least another two full calendar months and you would have to give proper notice again if you change your mind, so it's very important to not withdraw your notice unless you're certain.

 If you would like to request to cancel your notice to vacate, please fill out this form: Request Cancellation of Notice to Vacate